 Outcome: World's best-performing emerging market mutual fund in 1995

 In the aftermath of the 1994 Mexican peso crisis, financial contagion swept through Latin American markets.
-Investors feared Argentina's currency board — the Convertibility Law peg — would be the next to collapse.
+Investors feared Argentina's convertibility system would collapse.
 Markets priced in near-certain devaluation.

-Hanke, drawing on his deep knowledge of currency board mechanics, concluded that the Argentine system was structurally sound and would survive the panic.
+Hanke, drawing on his deep knowledge of exchange-rate regimes, concluded that the Argentine system would survive the panic.
 As President of Toronto Trust Argentina, he aggressively purchased Argentine peso-denominated bonds at distressed prices.

 Advanced Metallurgical Group N.V.